panastasiadist/Enqueueror/docs/guide/asset-preprocessing.md

 ## Security & Performance

-PHP assets getting preprocessed are ordinary PHP files meant to be used by Enqueueror only.
-It is recommended that developers prevent their code from being executed due to direct file access, that is, outside of WordPress' context, in order to avoid security or performance issues.
-To do so, developers may begin their PHP based assets using the following line:
+PHP assets that are preprocessed are regular PHP files, intended solely for use by Enqueueror.

+To prevent security or performance issues, it is advisable for developers to restrict direct file access execution of their code, that is, execution outside of WordPress' context.
+Developers can do so by starting their PHP-based assets with the following line:

 ```php
 <?php